Why have a modified schedule?

 Can I bring a friend or family member to the appointment with me?

 As we aim to reduce traffic in the office, guests will be permitted as needed to assist with a recent surgical patient’s continuity of care.
 If you are a recent surgical patient, you may be accompanied by one adult who has been designated as your care provider.
-We ask your guest to please conform to our protocols (screening questions regarding travel, temperature checks, masks, etc.).
+We ask your guest to please conform to our current COVID-19 screening protocols (may include temperature check, travel screening, health screening).

 Has Dr. Chong been performing surgery or any other procedures?